xcore/sc_lcd/app_touch_controller_lib_demo/doc_quickstart/quickstart.rst

 #.
 Click on the run icon (the white arrow in the green circle).
 A dialog will appear asking which device to connect to.
 Select ``XMOS XTAG2``.
 #.
 Wait for the message ``Please touch the screen .....`` in the Debug Console window.
 When the screen is touched, the touch coordinates are displayed.
 #.
 Wait for another message.
 When the screen is touched again, the touch coordinates along with the delay in touch event are displayed.
-If there is no touch event for a period of time (``TIME_OUT`` currently set to 10 seconds in ``touch_lib_conf.h``), a message ``No activity for 10 seconds`` is printed and the program continues to wait for a touch event.
+If there is no touch event for a period of time (``TOUCH_LIB_TIME_OUT`` currently set to 10 seconds in ``touch_lib_conf.h``), a message ``No activity for 10 seconds`` is printed and the program continues to wait for a touch event.
 The ``No activity`` message is printed every 10 seconds.

 Next Steps
 ++++++++++